Saint Patrick’s Day: Origin, Traditions, and Facts

 International Space Station

-Saint Patrick’s Day is celebrated worldwide and in space as well.
-In the International Space Station, astronauts celebrate Saint Patrick’s Day by peering down from the perch and catching a glimpse of Ireland.
-They take photos of Ireland and post them online.
+Saint Patrick’s Day is celebrated worldwide and in space.
+At the International Space Station, astronauts celebrate by peering down from their perch and catching a glimpse of Ireland.
+They then take photos of Ireland and post them online.

 In Summary